 We are introducing a number of new initiatives aligned with our new Strategic Plan 2014.
-The cost for the new initiatives and continued expansion of other key initiatives is approximately \$3.7 million in county funding.
-However, the county budget request does not include these new program costs because we have redirected current funding to pay for them.
+The cost for the new initiatives and continued expansion of other key initiatives is approximately \$4.7 million in county funding.
+Additional funding was not requested from the county to fund these programs because we have redirected current funding to pay for them.
 These new initiatives are fully explained in the 2010-11 Program Changes later in this section.

-FACTORS INCREASING THE OPERATING BUDGET
+CHARLOTTE-MECKLENBURG BOARD OF EDUCATION FACTORS INCREASING THE OPERATING BUDGET